E4

 Numatic Recovery Tank Full Sensor Fault

-Display shows E4 and machine will not start extraction; recovery tank is nearly full.
+The display shows E4 and the machine will not start extraction; the recovery tank is nearly full.

 Advertisements